JacobCWBillings/PublicSphereTech/README.md

 How many rationally self-interested persons have the foresight to empower all people towards a more verdant and sustainable tomorrow?

 Fortunately, a wide range of grass-roots efforts are well underway to effectuate large-scale collective intelligence.
-The most critical of these efforts are systems that establish distributed information I/O, i.e., distributed ledger technologies and their associated distributed applications (dapps).
+The most critical of these efforts are systems that establish distributed I/O, i.e., distributed ledger technologies and the distributed applications (dapps) that utilize them.
-These systems establish a high-utility/low-cost I/O layer, via which any and all persons may interact with one another.
+These systems establish a high-utility/low-cost I/O layer, through which any and all persons may interact with one another.
-But whereas these systems provide a means for people to interact, "big-data" is notoriously difficult to handle sensably.
+But whereas these systems provide a means for people to interact, "big-data" is notoriously difficult to handle, sensably.
-Thus, the second most critical tool are computational techniques from machine learning and artificial intelligence that are well equipped for navigating massive databases.
+This impasse raise a second critical tool: computational techniques from machine learning and artificial intelligence (especially Large-Language Models (LLMs)).
-When combined, distributed I/O systems and AI provide all the tools the grass-roots community needs to link humanity together into an ongoing global conversation.
+When combined, distributed I/O systems and modern computational techniques provide everything necessary for grass-roots communities to link humanity together into an ongoing global conversation.
-Within our lifetimes, humainty is well-posed to rest in the same (digital) congress, to shout as loud as each would please about whatever is in their hearts, and to resolve that cocaphany into actionable policies.
+Armed with these tools, humanity is well-posed to amass amid a common (digital) congress, to shout as loud as each would please about whatever may be in their hearts, and to resolve that cocaphany into the details of a just and sustainable global political economy.

 ## Near-term Goals
 *Public Sphere Tech* (PST) comprises a suite of applications to facilitate scalable coordination.